Kyaikmaraw

 Kyaikmaraw (ကျိုက်မရောမြို့; ကျာ်မြဟ် [caik pəròh]) is a town in the Mon State of south-east Myanmar, 4 km southeast of Mawlamyine.

 Etymology

 "Kyaikmaraw" derives from the Mon language term "Kyaikparo" (ကျာ်မြဟ်; /caik pəròh/), which means "prominent Buddha."

+History

+Inscriptions from 1455 in Kyaikmaraw records the dedication of land to a shrine by Shin Sawbu, then Queen of Pegu, and is the earliest dated inscription of Middle Mon.

+In 2024, Kyaikmaraw was hit by artillery barrages and air raids, which resulted in the injury of 2 people.

 Attractions

 Kyaikmaraw Paya, a huge Buddha image sitting in the "westerner manner" is a major tourist site in town.
-It was built in AD 1455 by Queen Shin Saw Pu, the only female ruler in the history of Myanmar.
+It was built in 1455 by Queen Shin Saw Pu, the only female ruler in the history of Myanmar.